YunLeFun/vitesse-h5/README.md

 ## Why Vitesse-H5?

 Due to my work, I mainly write some mobile related applications.
-I also write some small tools in my spare time, such as [air-conditioner](https://github.com/YunYouJun/air-conditioner), [cook](https://github.com/YunYouJun/cook), [your- university](https://yu.yunyoujun.cn/) and so on.
+I also write some small tools in my spare time, such as [air-conditioner](https://github.com/YunYouJun/air-conditioner), [cook](https://github.com/YunYouJun/cook), [your-university](https://yu.yunyoujun.cn/) and so on.
 Most of their traffic comes from mobile, so mobile adaptation is essential.

 There are also some more appropriate strategies and practices for mobile.